 Watch the video how to convert MBR disk to GPT in Windows Server 2016:

 MBR2GPT.exe is running from command prompt.
-On Windows Server 2019 and Windows 10 (1703 and later versions), you can convert MBR to GPT with this command in Windows.
-But to run mbr2gpt on Windows Server 2016, you need to create bootable media with Windows Preinstallation Environment (Windows PE).
+On Windows Server 2019 and Windows 10 (1703 and later versions), you can convert MBR system disk to GPT with this command in Windows.
+But to run mbr2gpt in Windows Server 2016, you need to create bootable media with Windows Preinstallation Environment (Windows PE).

-Before any change to the disk is made, MBR2GPT validates the layout and geometry of the selected disk, if any of these checks fails, the conversion will not proceed and an error message will be returned.
+Before any change to the disk is made, MBR2GPT validates the layout and geometry of the selected disk, if any of these checks fails, the conversion will not proceed.

-- There are at most 3 primary partitions in the MBR partition table
+- There are at most 3 Primary partitions on this MBR disk.

-- The disk does not have any extended/logical partition
+- The disk does not have any Logical partition.

 - All partitions on this MBR disk are recognized by Windows.